The best monitors in 2024

 Reasons to avoid

 The monitor isn't perfect, however.
-It's considerably dimmer than some of its competitors, and the fact you can't access all menu options without a remote is also troubling.
-The astonishing picture quality and speedy performance mostly help you overlook these deficiencies, but they're still worth pointing out.
+It's considerably dimmer than some of its competitors, and the fact you can't access all of its menu options without a remote also makes it more fiddly to tweak settings than I’d like.
+The astonishing image quality and speedy performance mostly help me overlook these deficiencies, of course.
+Still, that doesn’t mean they're not worth pointing out.

 Read our full LG UltraGear 27 review.